-Due Monday 2/27 via Blackboard
+Due Monday 2/26 via Blackboard by 11:59 pm.

 Choose either of the two case-study exercises assigned so far this semester (Exercise 3 on the gas tax or Exercise 4 on sugar trade restrictions) and prepare a 1-2 page memo on the policy examined in it.
-If you choose the gas tax, address your memo to the "Committee on Finance and Revenues" (part of the DC City Council); if you choose the sugar quota, address it to the "Senate Committee on Agriculture".

 If you haven't written this kind of memo before, it should have roughly the following structure: (1) a brief summary of the current situation and the proposed policy change; (2) a discussion of what your analysis says about the policy change (it should cover your key findings with concise explanations); and (3) an overall conclusion assessing the strengths and weakness of the policy as a way of achieving its explicit or implicit goals.

-The main purpose of the memo is to present all the facts as clearly as possible, NOT to express your personal opinion.
-It's analytical reporting, not editorial writing.
+The main purpose of the memo is to present all the facts as clearly as possible, NOT to express your personal opinion: it's analytical reporting, not editorial writing.
 For example, "Policy X costs more than Policy Y but delivers fewer benefits" is a factual critique and would be great in a memo.
 Similarly, "Policy X is regressive" or "Policy Y is progressive" are also factual and appropriate for a memo.
 "Policy X is bad because it is unfair to Group Z" is an opinion and should be left out, although something like "Group Z might oppose Tax X because it bears a larger burden of the tax." is OK.

 The memo should be clear and as free of technical jargon as possible: you are preparing it for people who are smart but not economists, and it's also likely that your memo would be circulated widely among the rest of the staff.
-(Be sure to note prohibited technical terms in "More Tips on Writing a Policy Memo" below.)
+(Be sure to avoid the prohibited technical terms in "More Tips on Writing a Policy Memo" below.)
 A graph or two can be used to illustrate key points but everything must be explained clearly in words as well.

 Please note that this is an individual assignment: you must write the memo yourself rather than working in a group.
 Also, this exercise is graded on the quality of your exposition: that is, how clearly and concisely you present the analysis.
 With that said, please be sure to get the analytical details right: consult the answer sheet for the exercise, if necessary.

 Please format your memo as professionally as possible.
 Either single or double spacing is acceptable: single spacing is almost certainly what you'd use in professional circumstances but double spacing is also OK.
-The maximum length is 2 single-spaced or three double-spaced pages.
+The maximum length is 2 single-spaced or 3 double-spaced pages.
 There's no explicit minimum length but if your memo is less than 1 single-spaced page you're probably being too terse.